Why Should You Redesign Your Website?

 Assess What Works and What Needs Improvement

-Before diving into your website redesign, it’s wise to take stock of what’s currently effective and where things could use some sprucing up.
-A practical way to go about this is by chatting with your team members and stakeholders.
+Before jumping into your website redesign, it’s wise to take stock of what’s currently working and where things could use some updates.
+A practical way to go about this is by talking with your team members and stakeholders.
 These are the people who deal with inquiries from the website, handle content updates, and create content.

 Ask them straightforward questions about what they like and don’t like about the website.
 Find out what would make their lives easier and what improvements they believe would benefit your customers.
 These conversations provide valuable insights to guide your redesign strategy.